NAMI Joins Nearly 300 Advocacy Organizations to Urge Congress to Safeguard the Medicare Part D Low–Income Subsidy

 These proposed changes would increase the cost of brand name medications for low-income Medicare beneficiaries—including many below the federal poverty level—and would impede doctors’ ability to prescribe the most effective treatments.
 Additionally, increased costs could make it more difficult for patients to adhere to their recommended treatment plans.

-Hundreds of advocacy groups for health and mental health are calling on Congress to reject the proposed Medicare Part D LIS changes and put patients first by protecting the program from harmful changes and preserving patient access to the care they need.
+NAMI, along with the hundreds of advocacy groups are calling on Congress to reject the proposed Medicare Part D LIS changes and put patients first by protecting the program from harmful changes and preserving patient access to the care they need.